andrigerber/Adv_GenAI/README.md

 3. Applies model‑agnostic reranking and context‑fusion to craft an LLM prompt
 4. Evaluates answers automatically **and** with human raters

+For full details and deliverables, please refer to the official **[Project Requirements.pdf](Project Requirements.pdf)** provided in the course materials.

 Everything can be executed locally or in Google Colab.

 ---